This article is based on Andrea's forthcoming book, Mastering Marketing Agility (Berrett-Koehler, June 2020).

 CMOs come and go with alarming frequency.
 Some enterprises don't even have one anymore.

 But what's the antidote to this executive merry go round?

-Turns out marketing agility can prevent constant CMO churn, while also making life less insane for everyone around the CMO too.
+Turns out being an Agile CMO can prevent this constant churn, while also making life less insane for everyone around the CMO too.

 Here’s how the CMO life cycle often goes: a CMO gets hired, then spends 60-90 days listening and learning (and stressing a whole department’s worth of people out by meeting with them one on one).

-Then they unveil their new Marketing Vision (complete with all caps, a huge PowerPoint presentation, and much fanfare).
+Then they unveil their new Marketing Vision (complete with all caps, a huge PowerPoint presentation, and even more meetings).

 Chances are there’s a brand update and/or a website refresh early on the new roadmap.
 If the CMO's super ambitious, there might even be both.

 Scope Creep and Never-ending Projects